1

 Long ago, still in the early days, the Circs had settled on organizing themselves from A to Z, considering only the first letter of their names.
 Their reasons had been lost to time, and the connection between the clan names and their identity grew faint.
 However, maintaining the clan system played a large role in preserving their diverse cultures, with each of the 16 base ships carrying a population of around 20,000.

 There were clans which had met their downfall, and clans which had been through hard times.
 Thankfully, in their 300 year history, not a single clan had fractured, but conversely, nothing big enough to spur development and prosperity was happening.
-The fleet's biggest – and last – innovation was the use of AMC Clay to build pillar boats, and following the completion of their industrial system they’d slowly slid down the hill of recession.
+The fleet's biggest – and last – innovation was the use of AMC Clay to build pillar boats and following the completion of their industrial system they’d slowly slid down the hill of recession.